rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

 7. Principal Component Analysis

-    Principal Component Analysis (PCA) is a technique used for exploratory data analysis, and to visualize the existing variation in a dataset that has several variables.
-PCA is particularly helpful when dealing with wide datasets (when each record has many attributes).
-PCA allows you to simplify a dataset by turning the original (many) variables into a smaller number of what are termed as "Principal Components".
+    Principal Component Analysis (PCA) is a technique used for exploratory data analysis and to visualize the existing variation in a dataset that contains several variables.
+PCA is particularly helpful when dealing with vast datasets (when each record has many attributes).
+PCA simplifies a dataset by turning the original (many) variables into a smaller number, termed "Principal Components".

     ```
     <copy>